Higgins Avenue Corridor Plan: Brooks to Broadway

 What are handicap ideas?bus you would have to wait in cold or heat

-Min asked over 2 years ago
+Min asked about 3 years ago

 This is a great question.
 The primary goal of this project is to increase safety and accessibility for all users.
 One aspect of this goal will include reviewing ways to improve pedestrian walkways, crossings, and intersections, with a particular focus on how those improvements can provide additional access along and across the corridor for individuals with disabilities.